ulthiel/Champ/Readme.md

 * compute Poisson brackets on the center;
 * compute decomposition matrices of baby Verma modules and graded characters of simples for restricted rational Cherednik algebras (as introduced by [Gordon](https://arxiv.org/abs/math/0202301)).

 The underlying reflection groups can be arbitrary and also the parameters can be arbitrary, including generic parameters valued in polynomial rings or rational function fields.
 This document contains a complete overview of the functionality with many examples.
-I cannot cover every single detail here but you will get the general picture and can experiment on your own.
 The theory and algorithms are discussed in the following publications:
 * U. Thiel, [CHAMP: A Cherednik Algebra Magma Package](https://arxiv.org/abs/1403.6686), LMS J. Comput.
 Math.
 18 (2015), no. 1, 266–307.
 * C. Bonnafé and U. Thiel, Calogero–Moser families and cellular characters: computational aspects (with C. Bonnafé).
 In preparation (2021).